dcaribou/transfermarkt-datasets/resources/README.md

-Use the [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) to refresh the image
+Use the [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) to refresh the image file

 ```shell
 mmdc \